 That’s a story for another time, but what I can say here is that my sister and I were devastated–as were they–as we all watched their dreams die with them.

 But even that wasn’t enough to keep me from pulling 60 all-nighters in a single year when my husband left me for another woman.
-With my house in foreclosure and other such craziness, my answer was to work around the clock and lose whatever extra time I did have to a new, shiny relationship that, surprise, surprise, ended up undermining both my time and happiness.
+With my house in foreclosure, my answer was to work around the clock and lose whatever extra time I did have to a new, shiny relationship that, surprise, surprise, ended up undermining both my time and happiness.

 He was so darn sweet (at first) and easy on the eyes and heart.
 Until he wasn’t.